joydeep1701/GCETTSJ/README.md

 Aim: This application is aimed to replicate the current Dev C++

+## Deploying
+virtualenv env --python=python3.5flask
+. env/bin/activate
+pip install -r requirements.txt export FLASK_APP=hello.py
+flask run

-Build: Build using Python Javascript & HTML
+Build: Build using Python,Javascript,Bootstrap,Ace Editor

 Method: 1> When Code is Submitted, Server saves it in a file with an unique id
         2> Code is compiled using gcc & STDERR of gcc is parsed